thomashoneyman/purescript-halogen-formless/readme.md

 For demonstration purposes this is a fully-functioning Halogen app.

 - `yarn` will install everything you need
+- `yarn build` will build the library, but not the app
-- `yarn build` will build the project, which you can view at `dist/index.html`
+- `yarn build-all` will build the library and application, which you can view with the included `index.html` file.

-# Tutorial

-Upcoming.
-For now the component is exhaustively documented and I recommend reading those comments.

-# Todo

-- Add an intermediate component example (one that imports the base renderless component, extends it, and repeats the raise/emit pattern).